 When the data is a random sample from a population, the shape of the histogram tends to mimic the shape of the population distribution.
 We’ll discuss random sampling in more depth later.

-These values are also tabled in the text, BBS, p.
+These values are also tabled in the BBS casebook on p.
 17.

-To generate a quantile plot in JMP, you first need to be looking at a histogram.
-Then click on the red triangle on the RelChange bar and select Normal Quantile Plot.
-Select Fit Distribution > Normal to get a normal overlay curve on the histogram.
+To generate a normal quantile plot, you first need to be looking at a histogram.
+Click on the red triangle in the title bar next to the name of the variable; select Normal Quantile Plot.
+Select Fit Distribution > Normal to overlay a normal curve on the histogram.

 More precisely, 95% of the time, a random sample from a normal distribution will lie between the two dashed lines.

+JMP version 8 changes the labeling of normal quantile plots, reversing the values placed along the top x-axis and the bottom x-axis.
+Whichever version you use, the plot works the same way.
+If the data remain inside the limits, the data are close to normally distributed.

 We obtained these data from Wharton Research Data Service (WRDS).

 Some variables have numeric values (e.g., TotalComp) and other variables (e.g., Industry) have character values.
 JMP denotes numerical variables with a blue triangle and the latter with a red histogram.
 JMP procedures often treat these types in different ways.